► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 These shades are well-suited for task lighting or spaces where a vintage or industrial aesthetic is desired.
 Metal shades are easy to maintain and can be polished to maintain their shine, though they may develop patina over time, adding character.

-Rattan of Bamboo Lamp Shades
+Rattan, Bamboo and Leather Lamp Shades

 Rattan and bamboo shades bring a touch of bohemian or tropical charm to a space.
 Their woven patterns allow light to filter through, creating interesting textures of light and shadow.
+Leather lends a heavier softer look.

 These natural materials are lightweight and breathable but can be susceptible to moisture and fraying over time.
 They are best suited for indoor use and can be cleaned with a dry or slightly damp cloth.